 Canon Log and time code are included, so you can take video productions beyond YouTube clips if desired.
 Unlike the 90D, the R7 has a wide range of auto, semi-auto and manual video modes.
 For example, A+ is fully automatic—press record and go.
 Fv, P, and B are automatic but permit user control of WB, focus modes, etc. The semi-automatic modes afford slightly more control: Av features aperture input, whereas Tv lets you assign shutter speeds.
 In all the before mentioned modes, ISO is set automatically in a range of ISO 100–12800.
 Finally, M mode—my choice for studio shooting—lets one input both aperture and shutter speed, and everything else beneath the hood, including ISO.

-I've been a video blogger for years—I have over 300 videos on my YouTube channel—but at this point, I'm burnt out from making videos for my online guitar, 'ukulele and music history courses during the pandemic.
+I've been a video blogger for years—I have over 330 videos on my YouTube channel—but at this point, I'm burnt out from making videos for my online guitar, 'ukulele and music history courses.
 For now, I mainly shoot images of peaceful things like flowers, landscapes and small critters!
-So, other than family videos, I won't start any serious video projects for a while—maybe never.
-With that said, the 4k/60, oversampled 4k from 7k and Canon log are intriguing.
+So, other than family videos, I haven't created any serious video projects for a while—maybe never.

 The R7 features USB-C, Wi-Fi, Bluetooth, HDMI and stereo audio connectivity (mic and headphones).
 With Wi-Fi enabled and the Canon Camera Connect app, you can diddle settings, fire shutter, upload images and use LiveView on an iPhone, iPad, or Droid.
 Wi-Fi works well on both my iPhone and iPad (didn't try an iMac).
 Video may be monitored via Wi-Fi, albeit a bit sluggish.
 Bluetooth may be used to connect with accessories such as the Canon Wireless Remote Control BR-E1 and to assist Wi-Fi connectivity.